Infinity-James/MarvelWow/README.md

 mistress, and in a coding challenge there is never enough of it.
 I am happy with what is there, but there would ideally be more.

-There should be more UI coverage, but more importantly there should be tests for caching system, image fetch operations, and far more tests for the client and queries.
+There should be some UI tests, but more importantly there should be tests for caching system, image fetch operations, and far more coverage for the client and queries.

 ### CocoaPods